 The Embassy arranges for employees and their spouses to learn the local language if they wish, up to 4 hours of tutoring a week.
 I am fully taking advantage of this benefit!!!
 Here in Ukraine the two main languages spoken are Ukrainian and Russian.
 As I have mentioned in a previous blog post, I have been using the app DuoLingo to learn Ukrainian.
-It has helped me, but I figured that since there are quite a few countries where Russian is one of the languages spoken, it might be more useful to take Russian lessons than Ukrainian.
+It has helped me, but I figured that since there are quite a few countries where Russian is spoken, it might be more useful to take Russian lessons than Ukrainian.
 Russian can be used for our time here, for when we travel to another Russian speaking country, or perhaps if we get a future post in another Russian speaking country.

 Although at restaurants most menus have an English translation under each item, at food courts and food stands, the menu is usually in Ukrainian or Russian, with little to no English.
 It is a challenge to look at a menu and not know what the items are or how to pronounce them correctly.